 Racial Vilification and Section 18C

 The Racial Discrimination Act 1975 prohibits discrimination on the basis of race in a variety of contexts.
-The act, which was passed by the Whitlam government in 1975, was amended in 1995 and Section 18C introduced.
-Section 18C makes it unlawful to do an act in public that is likely to offend, insult or humiliate a person or group of people on the basis of their race, colour, nationality and ethnicity.
+In 1995, a controversial provision was introduced into the Act, making it unlawful to do an act in public that is likely to offend, insult or humiliate a person or group of people based on their race, colour, nationality or ethnicity.
+This page outlines the effect of section 18C and the criticisms of it.

 What constitutes a breach of Section 18C?

-Instances where claims under 18C have been upheld by courts include:
+Some instances where claims under 18C have been upheld by courts are listed below.

 Breaches of 18C are not criminal offences, but civil wrongs.